fehawen/arch-guide/docs/INSTALL.md

 $ genfstab -U /mnt >> /mnt/etc/fstab
 </pre>

-If necessary, edit fstab file, changing relatime on all non-boot partitions to noatime (reduces wear if using an SSD).
+If necessary, edit fstab file, changing relatime on all relevant non-boot partitions to noatime (reduces wear if using an SSD).

 <pre>
 $ nvim /mnt/etc/fstab